open-policy-agent/opa/docs/content/docs/guides-kubernetes-admission-control.md

 <br>

-## Appendix: Admission Control Flow
+## Admission Control Flow

 Here is a sample of the flow of information from the user to the API server to OPA and back.

-It starts with someone running `kubectl create -f` on the following file (on a minikube cluster).
+It starts with someone (or something) running `kubectl` (or sending a request to the API server.)
+For example, a user might run `kubkectl create -f pod.yaml`:

+**pod.yaml**:

 ```yaml
 kind: Pod